alirexn/pakgrab/README.md

 The script uses your firmware's `distfeeds.conf` file to access the correct OpenWrt repositories.

-1. Place your `distfeeds.conf` file in the same folder as the script.
+1. Place your `distfeeds.conf` file in the same folder as the script
-2. Create a file named `packages.txt`.
+2. Create a file named `packages.txt`
-3. Add the packages you want to download (one package per line).
+3. Add the packages you want to download (one package per line)
-4. Run the program.
+4. Run the program

 The tool will :
 - Read repository sources from `distfeeds.conf`